Nastel/gocypher-cybench-eclipse/README.md

 **Steps:**

-* Right click on the JAVA file or project which contains JMH Benchmarks.
+* Right click on the JAVA file or project (quick launch projects does not work in java perspective) which contains JMH Benchmarks.
 * Select “Run As”→ “Run on CyBench”.

 ![](./docs/images/image17.png)